bimobject/docs/docs/minidocs/products/add-components.md

 You can use the search inputs at the top of the sidepanel to search for components by name or article number.
 :::

+Clicking the name of a component in the list will open a sidepanel where you can inspect its data.

 ## What's in the sidepanel?

 The list in the **Add component sidepanel** shows all the components and products that are available in your library.